IsaacG/Advent-of-Code/2023/notes.md

 It might be possible to speed things up by memoizing energized cells starting from a specific element but I had difficulties making that work.

+This input made me update my template to better handle `\` chars.

 # Day 17

+Part one: solve for the minimum cost path (heat loss) from start to end.
+There are fun constraints on which branches may be taken.
+Part two: those constraints change a bit and are slightly more complex.

+## Approach

+This is basically a "implement shortest path".
+The constraints translate into pruning steps and require additional tracking data (steps since last turn).
+I solved this with Djisktra.
+I initially used A\* with the Manhatten distance as the heuristic but it seems to not do much better than Djisktra.

+## Notes

 * `PriorityQueue` and `complex` don't mix so I had to scramble slightly to rewrite everything from `complex` to `tuple[int, int]`.
-* I initially used A\* with the Manhatten distance as the heuristic but it seems to not actually help.

 # Day 18

+Part one: given directions and distances used to build a loop, compute the loop-enclosed area.
+Part two: the loop is much larger.

+## Approach

 For part 1, I used a flood fill for the interior and added up the perimeter as I explored it.
+I seeded this with `(1, 1)` which I assume is always inside the loop.

+Note, the shoelace formula can help here.

+This is one of the few days where I used regex for parsing (in a follow up change).

 ## Part 2

 I realized pretty quickly that I'd need a scanline here.

 I thought I could order by start/end y-coordinates and collect active ranges, but I confused myself then decided not to bother.
-Instead, I went the slower route of computing all the y-changes and, for each y-value, I computed which lines are relevant.
+Instead, I initially went the slower route of computing all the y-changes and, for each y-value, I computed which lines are relevant.
 The line count was small enough that this was fine.
+I did eventually go back and fix this up.

-I got most the way to the end but got stuck for a good long while trying to figure out how to properly account for the perimeter.
+I got most the way to the end but got stuck for a good long while trying to figure out how to properly account for the perimeter/block edge overlaps.

+Once I got part two working, I was able to use the same solution for both parts.

 # Day 19

+Exercise: parse and walk rule trees.
+Part one: for each item, evalute the rules and count the items accepted vs rejected.
+Part two: determine the total number of items that the rules accept vs reject.

+## Approach

+Part one is simply a matter of walking the rule tree for each items and checking if an item is accepted or not.

+Part two took me a bit of time to wrap my head around the fact that each rule sub-divides the remaining accepted block into two pieces.
+Once I figured that out, combined with recursion, I was able to generate 4-dimensional interval blocks which are accepted.

+## Notes

+The accepted constraints generated by part two can be used to check items in part one.
+However, both parts run fast so that isn't needed.

 I had a silly mistake in part two that took me a good half hour or so to figure out.
 Compare,

 ```python